lobrien0/Sodium/documentation/user-testing.md

 ## Steps for testing

-1. In order to test this, first open the `shadow` file you'd like to use.you can use something like `vim` or `nano` with superuser
+1. In order to test this, first open the `shadow` file you'd like to use.
+You can use something like `vim` or `nano` with superuser

    ```bash
    sudo vim /etc/shadow